 Get the majority of your nutrients from food

 Whole foods behave differently from their individual parts.
 For instance, the nutrients from a piece of meat are more bioavailable than consuming the equivalent nutrients from a pill or powder.
-Antioxidants from food are beneficial, but taking mega-doses of some synthetic antioxidants comes with risks like tumor growth.
+Antioxidants from food are beneficial, but taking high doses of some synthetic antioxidants comes with higher risks for adverse health conditions.

 The nutrients in food work together in a process known as food synergy.
 In short, this means food is more powerful than the sum of its parts.
 That’s why it’s important to start with a nutrient-dense diet, then supplement specific nutrients according to your specific needs and goals.
 You get the best nutrients from whole foods.
 Everything else should just fill in the gaps.

 When in doubt, go without